 - E/M codes should only be used if the visit includes any medical element.
 In case there is no medical element involved in the visit, e.g., strictly visual, an eye code should be used.

 - Insurance payer documentation requirements for E/M codes are standard across all payers.
-However, for eye codes, required documentation may vary.
+However, for eye codes, the required documentation may vary.

 - Out-of-the Network Billing: